mem-memov/novikov.blog/clql0mjon000108l970ih8by3.md

 Then it would be nice to apply some reduction.
 By this I mean adding vertices that represent real-world objects in this space and connecting all respective pixels to them.

 I think about making the frame axis of just 2 units and recording a whole second of video into it.
 Each time it will be the previous and the next frame with arrows pointing to similar pixels.
+It would be advantageous to find some weird multidimensional effect to separate real-world objects.
+I have a suspicion that we as human beings rely on something of this sort.

 An interesting possibility is to make vertices in space to vertices on axes.
 Vertex clusters enable this, but I don't see practical application for this, yet.